Nelson00011/SandBox/README.md

 ```
 > mongo
 ```
-- update MongoDB database, collections.
+- Updated mongoDB database, collections
+- A new database will need to be generated (see resources)
-- install mongodb into the node backend:
+- Install mongoDB into the node backend:
 ```
 > npm install mongodb
 ```